core-wg/href/draft-ietf-core-href.md

 {{tab-numbers}} defines the initial mapping from CRI scheme numbers to URI scheme names.
+Rows with URI scheme names hat have a registration in "Uniform Resource Identifier (URI) Schemes" registry are used to populate the new "CRI scheme numbers" column in that registry ({{upd}}).
+Rows with URI scheme names hat do not have a registration in "Uniform Resource Identifier (URI) Schemes" registry are used to populate the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry ({{cri-reg}}).

 {::include code/schemes-numbers.md}
 {: #tab-numbers title="Mapping Scheme Numbers to Scheme Names"}